bluerocktel/Pbx3cxFetchAndStoreBackups/README.md

 Sends daily reports to designated technicians, configurable through the .env configuration file.

+### clean_up

+Optional: removes some backups on the workremoves some backups on the worker in order to preserve disk space.
+The 7-day retention period is kept on the final backup location.

 ## Usage

 To initiate backup fetching and storage processes, execute the relevant scripts with appropriate parameters.
 Ensure that the .env file is properly configured before running any scripts.